 9. Resolve the issue, which might mean issuing a refund

 Listening to customer feedback and dealing with difficult customers is nothing short of an art.
-If you discover you cannot resolve the issue immediately, be honest about it.
+If you find you cannot resolve the issue immediately, be honest about it.
 Set realistic expectations so they know when their issue will be resolved.
 More importantly, meet those expectations, and if you can’t, let them know ahead of time, so you don’t further damage the relationship.
 If needed, escalate the issue to a senior member of the support team or your manager.

 Example:

 Collaboration is often the fastest way of resolving the issue.
-You may have more experienced or technically adept members of the customer service team, so their help is often invaluable to solving an issue.
-If you’re using customer support software such as eDesk, users can easily tag in a team member when they need help on a ticket, which will improve your customer service and help you handle angry clients better and faster.
+You may have more experienced or technically adept members of the customer service team, so their help is often invaluable to solving the issue.
+If you’re using customer support software such as eDesk, users can easily tag a team member when they need help on a ticket, which will improve your customer service and help you handle angry clients better and faster.

 eDesk will also automatically assign tickets to the most appropriate support agent.
 So, if you have agents with language skills, you can ensure tickets from the relevant international marketplaces are assigned to them.
+Improving customer support responses with templates and automation can also help resolve issues faster.

 10. Share the knowledge gained from difficult customers internally

-Final Thoughts: it’s important to help
+Final Thoughts: it’s important to help customers calm down

 The most important thing any company representative contending with an angry customer can do is to let the customer vent their frustrations.
 Then, meet them with respect, patience and empathy to find a solution.
+According to recent studies, 73% of consumers will switch to a competitor after multiple bad experiences, but 3 in 4 consumers say they would spend more with businesses that provide a good customer experience.